 I got certificate and gold medal.
 In 1987, Pakistan Government arranged a similar sort of the 1947 flag hoisting occurrence in the Lahore Secretariat building.
 I did perform and climbed at the Secretariat building even in this old age.

-Extract from an interview conducted with Fatima Sughra in her house in Johar Town, 2009.
+This was an extract from an interview conducted with Fatima Sughra in her house in Johar Town, 2009.